 The world’s most popular sporting event, the Grand National, has so many hidden facts and historical treasures.

-Grand National 2019 is set to be another exciting sporting event and we can’t stop talking about it.
+The next Grand National is set to be another exciting sporting event and we can’t stop talking about it.
 Let’s test your Grand National knowledge.

 We have put together 25 of our favourite facts about the great race: